-There’s a variety tours to take you through life at this Antebellum plantation home, including a haunted tour.
+There are a variety of tours to take you through life at this Antebellum plantation home, including a haunted tour.
 The house now hosts a museum that runs through the history of the Historic Rosedale Plantation and its owners.

 Best places to stay in Charlotte for sightseeing

 For travelers, the best places to stay in Charlotte lie in & around Uptown Charlotte.
-The city center is home to most the city’s top hotels and is the perfect place to tackled all the top tourist attractions.
+The city center is home to most of the city’s top hotels and is the perfect place to tackle all the top tourist attractions.